Welcome to Race the North Face!

 -Safety by Brandon Regional Search and Rescue

--Donation made to Westman Trail Association
+-Donation made to Westman Trail Association - $10 000 donated to date!

--Stocked aid stations
+-Stocked aid stations with AMAZING volunteers!

 -Collect UT of MB points

+With 2024 being our FIFTH YEAR ANNIVERSARY we MIGHT mix things up with the course so take all this info with a grain of salt.
 The following outline is for general information only, it is not intended to be a navigational guide.
 Anyone that uses it as such, does so at their own risk.
 The course will be marked with marker flags and directional signs the day of the event.
 It should also be noted that the area on the east side of the Brandon Hills called The Spine is on private property and permission must be granted prior to using.
 Most of the trail system does have decent cell service and is well marked compliments of the Westman Trail Association.

 All 3 distances start at the open field just inside the main gates at the Brandon Hills Wildlife Management Area parking lot.